joomla/rfc/proposed/form-admin-meta.md

 In the course of the
-implementation, [accessibility requirements and recommendations](https://accessibilitycluster.com/main-results/forms-editor) should be taken into account for the form renderer.
+implementation, [accessibility requirements and recommendations](https://accessibilitycluster.com/main-results/forms-editor) should be taken into account.

 ### 3.2 Non-Goals